 In order to be able to fully express who you are, you may have to learn some new communication strategies.
 You may have to learn how to tell yourself the truth and to recognize when you are not.
 You may have to develop the skills to speak your truth to others without expectations of change from them.
 You may have to learn how to listen to others and not take responsibility for the choices they make.
 You may have to learn how to discern what relationships are good for you and recognize those that aren’t.
 You may need to find a counselor who can assist you in rebuilding your self esteem.

 It truly is a matter of redefining your priorities and when you choose to be authentic with yourself and by extension with others, you become vulnerable and your defenses which are built into the above activities are no longer needed.
 Consider the possibility that the goal is not to effectively defend yourself, but to create circumstances where defenses are not needed because you are loved and supported unconditionally in virtually all aspects of your life.

 You can begin to dance with change not orchestrate it

-With the ongoing acceleration of energy which will continue to increase exponentially between now and 2012, how you change can no longer be planned, organized and executed.
+With the ongoing acceleration of energy which will continue to increase exponentially as we move forward in linear time, how you change can no longer be planned, organized and executed.
 The opportunities to experience change occur far too quickly to allow for that kind of lag time.
 It is no longer necessary to strive for change.
 It is more useful to recognize that change in inevitable and cultivate the trust in yourself to know how to respond authentically from who you are in any given moment.
 When you consistently respond to changing circumstances in accordance with you are you begin to dance with change as opposed to attempting to orchestrate it.